NotLeon-dev/Foliactyl/README.md

         databases: 2
         backups: 2
 ```
-This is the default egg for Faliactyl; You can add more or edit this one.
+This is the default egg for Foliactyl; You can add more or edit this one.
 ```
 coins:
   enabled: true